ivolong/laraBel.js/README.md

 	const nameOfController = require(__dirname + "/controllers/accountController.js")

-JavaScript code can be executed in the controllers to return variables which can then be passed into the view via and `Object` to be renderd by the server:
+JavaScript code can be executed in the controllers to return variables which can then be passed into the view via an `Object` to be renderd by the server:

 	return viewer.file("log-in.html").with({ variable: "value" }).send()